Jared Kushner ‘Happy To Talk With’ LeBron James To Come Up With ‘Common Path’ To Accomplish Goals

 White House adviser Jared Kushner said that he would be willing to meet with L.A.
 Lakers star LeBron James to discuss a “common path forward” when it comes to matters of racial injustice.

-In an interview with Politico, President Donald Trump’s son-in-law said that, if given the opportunity, he would talk to the NBA player about his concerns with regard to social justice and, specifically, racism in policing.
+In an interview with Politico, President Donald Trump’s son-in-law said that, if given the opportunity, he would talk to the NBA player about his concerns in regards to social justice and specifically racism in policing.

-On Wednesday, according to a companion Politico report, the sports world collectively took the night off, with few exceptions, to boycott their scheduled games in protest of the shooting of Jacob Blake, a Black man, who was shot and killed by police in Kenosha, Wisconsin.
+On Wednesday, according to a companion Politico report, the sports world collectively took the night off with few exceptions, to boycott their scheduled games in protest of the shooting of Jacob Blake, a Black man who was shot and killed by police in Kenosha, Wisconsin.

-LeBron and his Lakers, however, took things a step further and, along with Los Angeles’ other NBA team, the Clippers, voted to boycott the rest of the season.
+LeBron and the Lakers took things a step further and they along with Los Angeles’ other NBA team, the Clippers, voted to boycott the rest of the season.

 Kushner noted that NBA players like LeBron have the “luxury of taking the night off from work” while most Americans couldn’t do that.